JAlbertCode/prompt-marketplace/README.md

 8. Need to update Flow examples that rely on multi-model prompts

 ## Latest Updates

+### Direct Image Generation Support (May 2025)
+- Added 4 new prompts that use DALL-E 3 for direct image generation
+- Implemented DALL-E Image Creator for general image creation
+- Added specialized generators for Character Portraits, Product Mockups, and Landscapes
+- Each prompt follows the one prompt, one model principle
+- Created distinct input fields with appropriate options for each use case
+- Integrated properly with the credit system

 ### Prompt Consistency Update (May 2025)
 - Renamed and refined prompts to better match their single-model functionality